backplane/conex/pdf/README.md

 ```

-When invoking the container this way, this help text applies:
+When invoking the image this way, this help text applies:

 ```
 Usage: pdf [-h|--help] command [command_options [...]]